WICG/portals/README.md

 myPortal.activate();
 ```

-TODO are we still thinking of making this the default click action?
-If so we should state that here.
-If it's still under debate we should state that it's under debate and link to an open issue.
+_Note: [issue #174](https://github.com/WICG/portals/issues/174) discusses making this the default behavior when clicking on a portal, similar to a link._

 At this point, the user will observe that their browser has navigated to `https://www.example.com/` (e.g., via changes to the URL bar contents and back/forward UI).
 Since `https://example.com/` was already loaded in the portal context, this navigation will occur seamlessly and instantly, without a network round-trip or document re-initialization.